tbekdemir/GEARaBEE/README.md

-- 👋 Hello, I’m Tolga.
+- 👋 Hello, I’m GEARaBEE.

-- 📫 I’m a computer programming student at Bursa Uludag University.
+- 📫 I’m a Junior Developer.

 <!---
 bekdo/bekdo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.